tongzhou80/MiniSpot/README.md

-This project is out of personal interest and is currently under active development.
+This project is out of personal interest and is currently put on hold.
 The documentation is moving to [GitBook](https://gentlyguitar.gitbooks.io/minispot/content/), this page is no longer updated.
+This project is paused because it involves too much details of the VM.
+I am planning on letting loose of some requirements and not supporting Java thread, and making the implementation easier.

 ## Table of Contents
 - [Introduction](#introduction)